jangler/faunatone/docs/commands.md

 # Faunatone menu commands

-All filename input dialogs support tab completion.
+In search-style dialogs (file dialogs, program change, set controller, drum note, and text event), results are filtered by the input string.
+Results can either match exactly, by prefix, by substring, and by word prefixes, in that order of precedence.
+Pressing enter with incomplete input will automatically expand the input to the top search result, except in save and export dialogs, where input must be explicitly expanded with the tab key.

 Keyboard shortcuts are configurable in `config/shortcuts.csv`.

 ## File